Improving Value-at-Risk prediction under model uncertainty: Empirical results of G-VaR

 The experiments were then repeated for smaller windows, i.e., $W=500$ and 250.
 The corresponding results for $W=500$ are given in Table~\ref{table:sp500}, with calibrated values $W_0=70,110,120,250,480$ for the various risk levels.
 With the exception of one case, namely, $\alpha=0.05$ with the GARCH-ST-EVT model, G-VaR again outperforms all competitors; see the plot at the bottom of the table.
 The results for $W=250$ are reported in Table~\ref{table:sp250}.
 Here, the G-VaR outperforms all competitors uniformly and significantly.

 The last plots in Figures \ref{sw1} and \ref{sw5} show the time evolution of the three one-step-ahead forecasts given by the G-VaR, AR(1)-GARCH(1,1)-Skewed-t and AR(1)- GARCH(1,1)-Skewed-t-EVT models.
 Each plot comprises three historical windows, $W=1000,500,250$.
 The risk level is $\alpha=0.01$ in Figure~\ref{sw1}, and $\alpha=0.05$ in Figure~\ref{sw5}.
 All three VaR predictors have the capacity to follow the rise-drop patterns of the original return-series.
-However, the G-VaR predictor is the most robust.
-Aggregated over the whole time period considered, its variation is the smallest among the three predictors.

 \tabfig{Table~\ref{table:sp1000}}

 \tabfig{Table~\ref{table:sp500}}

 \tabfig{Table~\ref{table:sp250}}